MLB Trade Deadline 2022: Date, Time, Buyers, Sellers, Players to Watch

-MLB Trade Deadline 2022: Buyers, sellers, players to watch originally appeared on NBC Sports Chicago
+MLB Trade Deadline 2022: Buyers, sellers, players to watch originally appeared on NBC Sports Washington

 The clock is ticking for MLB teams to make deals.